 We recently announced a 30th birthday party for the Free Software Foundation, to be held in Boston, Massachusetts on the evening of Saturday, October 3rd.
 What better way to celebrate three decades fighting for computer user freedom?

 19 new GNU releases in the last month (as of July 21, 2015):

 Have you ever wondered how many people actually read the source code of free software?

 As you may already know, this is the Free Software Foundation's thirtieth year fighting for computer user freedom.
 It has been a great year already, with our biggest LibrePlanet conference ever and an article about GNU in the New Yorker.
 But what's a birthday without a party?

-Join the FSF and friends every Friday to help improve the Free Software Directory by adding new entries and updating existing ones.
+Join the FSF and friends every Friday — two hours earlier than previous meetings — to help improve the Free Software Directory by adding new entries and updating existing ones.